ganiulis/dotfiles-old/README.md

 ## New Way

 1. Select an available flavour for your distribution and system.
-1. Run `sudo ./ln_root.sh ...` with your chosen flavour (eg.:`sway-solarized-dark`).
+2. Run `sudo ./ln_root.sh ...` with your chosen flavour (eg.:`sway-solarized-dark`).
 The script auto-detects your OS.
+3. Update your system.
-2. Run `./ln_user.sh ...` with your chosen flavour.
+4. Run `./ln_user.sh ...` with your chosen flavour.
+5. Log out and log back in.

 This method symlinks all configurations together.
 If there is a demand I will put up a `cp` version.